 Newaygo is a very small city located in the state of Michigan.
 With a population of 1,957 people and two constituent neighborhoods, Newaygo is the 358th largest community in Michigan.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Newaygo is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Newaygo isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Newaygo are a mix of both white- and blue-collar jobs.
 Overall, Newaygo is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Newaygo who work in office and administrative support (17.49%), food service (8.62%), and sales jobs (6.53%).
+There are especially a lot of people living in Newaygo who work in office and administrative support (16.80%), food service (9.56%), and sales jobs (9.02%).

-The citizens of Newaygo are slightly less educated than the national average of 21.84% for the average city or town: 13.63% of adults in Newaygo have a bachelor's degree or advanced degree
+The percentage of adults in Newaygo with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.73% of adults in Newaygo have a bachelor's degree or advanced degree.

 The most common language spoken in Newaygo is English.
 Other important languages spoken here include Spanish and Hindi.